Herbal Medicine is the Missing Link for Restoring Gut Health

 It can help with

-Over 70% of our Immune System tissues reside in our gut and is referred to as the GALT (Gut Associated Lymphoid Tissue).
+Over 70% of your Immune System tissues reside in your gut and are referred to as the GALT (Gut Associated Lymphoid Tissue).
 It surrounds the intestines, so when your intestines are inflammed due to dysbiosis, your immunity can be drastically affected in a number of ways.

-Chronic candida and gut dysbiosis frequently leads to nutritional deficiencies.
-The microbes consume our nutrients for survival and to develop the biofilm.
-The increased amounts of toxic byproducts released by the overgrowth also increase the toxic load, which can also block nutrients from being used.
+Chronic candida and gut dysbiosis frequently lead to nutritional deficiencies.
+The pathogens consume our nutrients for survival and to develop the biofilm.
+The increased amounts of toxic byproducts released by the overgrowth increase the toxic load, which can also block nutrients from being used.

 90% of our neurotransmitters are produced in the gut.
 So when the gut is inflamed and out of balance, your brain tends to follow suit, leaving you feeling foggy and overwhelmed.